 - implementing energy and water conservation measures;

-Check out Mason Dining to learn more about their sustainability initiatives.
+Check out Mason Dining to learn more about their sustainability initiatives, how to eat vegan, and other tasty behind the scenes treats.

-Raising your self-awareness about off-campus dining, such as eating locally and checking food labels, is equally important.
-As a consumer, you can look at labels to determine where and how the food was produced.
-For example, certified organic, Fair Trade, or Marine Stewardship Council are specific labels in which the food has been examined to meet more stringent environmental standards.
-Additionally, buying locally produced foods helps support the local farmers and economy, while also ensuring foods have not traveled hundreds of miles to arrive at your local supermarket.
-Responsible food purchasing is one of many ways you can help make a positive impact for our planet.
+Raising your self-awareness about eating less meat and having a more plant based diet, eating locally, checking food labels, and purchasing third party certified products such as certified organic, Fair Trade, or Marine Stewardship Council are some of the ways you can make a positive impact on the planet.
+Buying locally produced foods helps support the local farmers and economy, while also ensuring foods have not traveled hundreds of miles to arrive at your local supermarket.